What are the challenges of diversity in the workplace and how to mitigate them?

-Hiring agencies or companies that offer diversity training can be an excellent step to making your workers more aware of the best practices.
+Hiring agencies or companies that offer diversity training can be an excellent step to making your workers more aware of the best practices during the hiring process.
 Many such agencies are equipped to utilize data and reports to communicate the importance of building relationships and networks.
-It is helpful for organizations who don’t have an internal team to offer diversity training and require experts for customized solutions and support for your organization,
+It is helpful for organizations who don’t have an internal team to offer diversity training and require experts for customized solutions and support for your organization.

 5. Overcoming bias

 People tend to become biased whenever there are decisions to be made.
 Most humans make decisions based on emotions, beliefs, and intuition rather than facts or logic.
 Making emotional-based decisions or judgments can be very frustrating for oneself and can cause harm to others.
 Especially when there are internal conflicts, assigning and working together may be strained.
 Distrust and dishonesty will prevail when employees don’t openly communicate with each other when there are indifferences.
 Blaming and name-calling might also arise when they focus on what others should do rather than what they should improve on.
 “We are not the same, so we can’t work together” or “They are lower to me” are some biased thoughts that need to be addressed immediately in one-to-one discussions.